 Information for Military Families.
-Recognizing that military mothers – whether military spouses or active duty – face a higher risk of postpartum depression, several organizations have support services tailored specifically for military families.
-These include:
+Military mothers – whether military spouses or active duty – face a higher risk of postpartum depression.
+PSVa provides a FREE Military Moms virtual support group on Monday evenings; register HERE.
+Other resources for military families include:

 - Postpartum Support International has compiled research regarding military women and postpartum depression and has a point of contact for each of the military services..

 - Operation Special Delivery offers specialized doula support for military mothers.

 - Give An Hour provides free mental health services to military members and their families affected by the conflicts in Iraq and Afghanistan.